megabert/check-mk-plugins/automysqlbackup_check/README.md

 ## Installation

- * have mysql + automysqlbackup installed
  * install lua5.1 + lua5.1-filesystem packages
  * install the cron-job check_amb.cron into /etc/cron.d
  * install the main script automysqlbackup_check to /usr/local/bin/automysqlbackup_check and chmod to executable
- * install the local plugin local.automysqlbackup to directory /usr/lib/check_mk_agent/local/
+ * install the local plugin local.automysqlbackup to directory /usr/lib/check_mk_agent/local/ and chmod to executable
  * run the check manually once: /usr/local/bin/automysqlbackup_check | tee /var/lib/misc/automysqlbackup_check
  * rescan all services of the host within check_mk and activate, a new check should now be there